Home Tenants Landlords Block Management Services Properties Contact

 The certificate will be at the Landlord's expense but will be valid for 10 years.
 We can arrange for the EPC to be carried out by a qualified DEA - Domestic Energy Assessor.

 Gas Safety Check – Landlords and their agents have a statutory duty to have a safety check carried out on all gas installations and flues annually or within 12 months before the start of a new tenancy.
-This check must be carried out by a CORGI registered engineer who will on completion supply the Landlord’s Gas Safety Certificate.
+This check must be carried out by a Gas Safe registered engineer who will on completion supply the Landlord’s Gas Safety Certificate.

 We will arrange this for you under our Full Management option.
 If you select our Introduction Only option then you must arrange for this certification.
 Failure to follow gas safety requirements is a criminal offence and can be punished by fines or imprisonment.